kodkoder/p4cs2021/Course_Project/Readme.md

 STEP 3 - Identify available space for shellcode.

-STEP 4 - Examine Shellcode for bad character.
+STEP 4 - Examine Shellcode for bad characters.

 STEP 5 - Find instruction to which execution of application needs to be reditected (to our malicious code).